 Emergency services in China

-Emergency services in China are provided by the state’s emergency medical services.
+The state’s emergency medical services provide emergency services in China.
 These are widespread and efficient in urban areas, but are less reliable or absent in rural regions.
 Ambulances often have a physician on board, but it's best to look out for and avoid so-called 'black ambulances' – unlicensed, private ambulances that could charge you a fortune.

 • 120 – Ambulance services